SirZontax/RPGChat/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots or Logs (Use https://hastebin.com/ for Logs or the Code Formatting)** If applicable, add screenshots or logs to help explain your problem.
+**Screenshots or Logs (Use https://hastebin.com/ for Logs or the Code Formatting!)**
+If applicable, add screenshots or logs to help explain your problem.

 **Server (please complete the following information):**
  - Version: [e.g. 1.17.1]
  - API-Type: [e.g. Spigot]
  - Plugins with similar or same function:

 **Additional context**
 Add any other context about the problem here.